What is it?

 • your name, address, and email address

-• why you disagree with the design
+• why you disagree with the proposal

 • your signature

-• possibly a written authorization with signature
+• if necessary, a written authorization with a signature

-Please send your opinion to:
+Please send your comments to:

 Municipality of West Maas en Waal